414design/it_worked_right_away_with_chatgpt/README.md

 # It worked right away with ChatGPT

-**A design toolkit and experiment using AI and vibe coding to expand creative possibilities—without proprietary, closed models.**
+**A design toolkit and experiment using AI and vibe coding to expand creative possibilities.
+Without proprietary, closed models.
+Mostly.**

 ![Project Screenshot](it_worked_right_away_with_chatgpt.png)